elffaW/beer-mile/README.md

 ### Code Structure
-Basically, we've got a few things:
-*UPDATES*

-**app/**
+- **app/**
   - contains all the frontend code

-**build/**
+- **build/**
-- contains index.html and is also where the webpack-bundled site will go
+  - index.html
   - after build, will contain a client/ and a server/ folder for separation
   - webpack will also put any image or css or other resources here

-*old/outdated?*
-- *index.js*
+- *server.js*
+  - node/express server and button listener
-shell of button listener - idea is it gets all the buttons and then listen for presses from any of them. upon a press, it inserts a timestamp for the button that was pressed.
+  - serves up the front end, and gets all the buttons from DB so it can listen for presses from any of them. upon a press, it inserts a timestamp for the button that was pressed

 - **db**
   - db.js is meant to setup the DB, and then take the models we setup in the ./models dir and setup relationships
-  - crud.js has helper database functions
+  - crud.js has any database create/read/update/delete functions

 - **db/models**
   - contains the database table models